rorywalsh/cabbage/Docs/markdown/widget_arrays.md

 # Quickly creating multiple widgets
-If you wish to create a large number of widgets you can use the `widgetarray()` identifier, which takes a base channel name, and the number of widgets to be created.
+If you wish to create a large number of widgets you can use the `widgetArray()` identifier, which takes a base channel name, and the number of widgets to be created.
 Each widget channel will have an underscore and number appended to them, e.g., chan_1, chan_2.
 Each identifier channel will have an _ident string and number appended to them, e.g., chan_ident1, chan_ident2, etc. The following code will create 100 checkboxes, all sharing the same position.

 ```csharp
 checkbox bounds(10, 10, 50, 50), channelarray("test", 100), value(1)